kvndngyn/kvndngyn.github.io/essays/the-chance-to-pass-on-knowledge.md

 ---

 <img class="ui centered fluid rounded image" src="../images/mentor1.png">
-<blockquote>"We make a living by what we get, we make a life by what we give." - Winston Churchill</blockquote>
+*"We make a living by what we get, we make a life by what we give." - Winston Churchill*

 ## The Inspiration